 Now, I’m the first to acknowledge that there are times when a good CEO needs to demonstrate some bravado and intensity.
 And there are times when a so-called buying spree might be what’s best for a company in growth mode.

 But one of the biggest dangers for a high-growth organization is that all its great momentum can lead to a loss of control.
 The basics suffer in the name of speed or in the name of the next deal.
 And when trouble hits – a dip in the market, a rise in something like the price of oil, an unexpected change in government policy, or, in my case, an overleveraged economy – regaining control is difficult.

 Transparency is at the heart of the issue.
 SunEdison looks like a company that has lacked transparency for some time – within its management ranks, with its board, and with investors.
 In this information-driven world we live in, there’s a tremendous premium on companies that are transparent with all of their constituents.
 Companies just cannot operate for long the way SunEdison has operated before they get exposed and something bad happens.

 I think it starts with leadership.
-Leaders who check their ego at the front door, are transparent and put the good of the company before themselves win in the long run.Tags: Ahmad Chatila, bankruptcy, leadership, renewable energy, solar, SunEdison, transparency
+Leaders who check their ego at the front door, are transparent and put the good of the company before themselves win in the long run.Tags: Ahmad Chatila, bankruptcy, CEO, leadership, renewable energy, solar, SunEdison, transparency